tommasop/acts-spec/docs/faq.md

 ## What AI tools does ACTS work with?

-Any tool that can read markdown files:
+Any tool that can read markdown files, including those that support AGENTS.md:

 - Cursor
 - Claude Code
 - OpenCode
 - Copilot
+- Gemini CLI
 - Codex
+- Aider
+- Windsurf
+- Devin
 - Any custom agent

 ## Do I need GitHuman?